streamonkey/libav-stream-info-wasm/Readme.md

 ## Usage

-The runtime exports a single `getAudioFileTags` function that takes a `File` as an argument and returns an object of the corresponding metadata tags.
+The runtime exports two functions that take a `File` as an argument:

+* `getAudioFileTags` function returns an object of the corresponding metadata tags.
+* `getAudioFileDuration` function returns the duration of the audio file in milliseconds.

 Internally this uses a WebWorker to prevent blocking the main thread.